After you have installed and started MySQL server, connect

 Backspace deletes the character before the cursor and typing new characters enters them at the cursor position.

-Enter enters the current input line.
+Enter sends the current input line to the server.

 Type mysqlsh --help at the prompt of your command interpreter for a list of command-line options.